blairanderson/serverlessconsultants/plugins/serverless-package-python-functions.md

 - Specify `name` to give your function a name.
 The plugin uses the function's name as the name of the zip artifact
 - Use `include` to specify what function-level files you want to include in your artifact.
 Simply specifying the path to the function's folder will include every file in the folder in the function's zip artifact
 - Use `artifact` to tell Serverless where to find the zip artifact.
 The plugin creates the zip artifact for the function at `buildDir`/`name`.zip, so using `${self:custom.pkgPyFuncs.buildDir}/[function-name-here].zip` is advised.

+At the package level, you may need to:
+- Specify the `individually` parameter as `true` to ensure that zip artifacts are generated properly.
+You may need this if you are getting file not found errors about your zip artifact.

 Now, you may be wondering, doesn't the [Serverless documentation say](https://serverless.com/framework/docs/providers/aws/guide/packaging#artifact):
 > Serverless won't zip your service if [artifact] is configured and therefore exclude and include will be ignored.
 Either you use artifact or include / exclude.